BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- Elven hand weapons
+- Elven Hand Weapons

 **HEROIC ACTIONS**

-- Heroic Defence
+- [Heroic Defence]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Woodland Creature
+- [Woodland Creature]

 - **Unbreakable Bond** `ACTIVE`

 If Elrohir is slain, make a note of the model that killed him.
 Elladan increases his Strength by 1 for the remainder of the game, and must always Charge an enemy if able to do so, prioritising the enemy who killed Elrohir.
-If Elladan is Engaged in Combat with the model that killed Elrohir, and that model is a Hero, he may declare a free Heroic Challenge, regardless of the Hero's Heroic Tier.
+If Elladan is Engaged in Combat with the model that killed Elrohir, and that model is a Hero, he may declare a free [Heroic Challenge], regardless of the Hero's Heroic Tier.

 - **Twin Elven Blades** `ACTIVE`

-Whilst he has the Infantry keyword, Elladan can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the Shielding rule, or use his Elven weapons as Elven hand-and-a-half weapons.
+Whilst he has the Infantry keyword, Elladan can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the [Shielding] rule, or use his Elven weapons as Elven [hand-and-a-half][Hand-And-A-Half] weapons.

 - **Strength of Brotherhood** `ACTIVE`

-Whilst within 3" of Elrohir, Elladan gains Dominant (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.
+Whilst within 3" of Elrohir, Elladan gains [Dominant] (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>

 ---
 <div class="unitCard" markdown>

 ### GALADHRIM CAPTAIN [70 POINTS]